 Evaluation by departments

-The study advisor manages the evaluation of previous studies Each department is responsible for the evaluation in consultation with the study advisor The evaluation committee consists of the dean, the professional director of the relevant subject area together with the study advisor.
-You can call in the teaching project manager To promote consistency between departments, the evaluation is based on criteria below.
-The study advisor receives applications and formally finalizes the results of the evaluation committees.
-The dean confirms the evaluation committee's decision with a signature on the evaluation sheet and sends it to the study advisor who formally finalizes the evaluation and sends the result to the student.
+The student counsellor manages the evaluation of previous studies Each department is responsible for the evaluation in consultation with the student counsellor.
+The evaluation committee consists of the dean, the programme director of the relevant subject area together with the student counsellor.
+The head of teaching development can be called in for an evaluation.
+To promote consistency between departments, the evaluation is based on criteria below.
+The student counsellor receives applications and formally finalizes the results of the evaluation committees.
+The dean confirms the evaluation committee's decision with a signature on the evaluation sheet and sends it to the student counsellor who formally finalizes the evaluation and sends the result to the student.

 Completion of applications